 Getting to the years of retirement is somehow today not so easy.
 First you got to get through “all” of life’s challenges and then you got to think about your retirement.

 You would think that after decades of saving money for retirement, the hard part of investing would be over.
+Those retirement funds are going to make your life easier for sure.
 Think again.
 Devising a plan to turn a heap of cash into a stream of income that can last a lifetime is more art than science, and there is no one magic formula that suits every investor.
 “We’d all like to find one simple answer, but retirement is not simple,” says Eric Sondergeld, vice-president of Limra, an insurance-industry trade group.

 Consider one commonly accepted model: the 4% solution.
 The rule of thumb is to withdraw 4% from your portfolio to finance your first year in pension, and increase that initial dollar amount in subsequent years to keep pace with inflation.
 This conservative withdrawal pace virtually assures that you won’t run out of money — one of the most frightening scenarios for retirees.
 But the meager income it generates — initially $40,000 from a $1-million kitty — may be insufficient for many retirees.
 Some opt to spend more early on and vow to cut back later.